Using a Bridging Loan

 Following this, you would be able to take out a mortgage or sell the property, using the profit to help fund your next project.

-More On Renovations:
+More Articles on Renovations:

 - How Not To Fall Out With Your Refurbishment Contractor